beautifulMiles/flower/README.md

-This is a small project to open and close a ardunio driven solar pannel flower
+This is a small project to open and close a ardunio driven solar panel flower.

 # running with arduino
 Open the flower.ino file in the arduino IDE.
 Hit the upload button, There is some console logging you can see if you press the  Serial Monitor button.